Nihal Saad

-Nihal Saad (Arabic: نهال سعد) is the Director of the United Nations Alliance of Civilizations (UNAOC).
+Nihal Saad (نهال سعد, /arz/) is the Director of the United Nations Alliance of Civilizations (UNAOC).
 She previously served as the Chief of Cabinet and Spokesperson for the High Representative.

 As UNAOC Director, she leads the organization's policy and strategy; and reports to Miguel Ángel Moratinos, Under-Secretary-General and High Representative.

 Director of UNAOC

 She heads the United Nations Alliance of Civilizations (UNAOC) Secretariat and acts as Vice Chair of the Working Group of Preventing and Countering Violent Extremism (PCVE) of the Counter-Terrorism Office.
 She is the co-chair of the United Nations Interagency Task Force for Religion and Development (UNIATF).

 Ms. Saad also advises the UN Secretary General's Office on issues relevant to inter-religious and intercultural dialogue and other issues relevant to the mandate of UNAOC.

 United Nations Career

 Before joining UNAOC, from 2011 to 2012, Nihal Saad was the Spokesperson and Head of Communications for the President of the United Nations General Assembly, Mr. Nassir Abdulaziz Al-Nasser of Qatar, who later assumed the role of High Representative for UNAOC in 2013.